ltalirz/asetk/README.md

 Formats supported:

- * CP2K: STM simulation, wave function extrapolation, reading of energy levels from CP2K output and .MOLog files
+ * CP2K: STM simulation, STS simulation, wave function extrapolation, reading of energy levels from CP2K output and .MOLog files
  * IGOR Pro: Writing of .itx files
  * Quantum ESPRESSO: Reading of some aspects from data.xml
  * Yambo: Reading of ndb.QP database as well as the yambo output and o.qp files

-The toolkit is released under the MIT license.
-Note that ASE is released under the GNU Lesser General Public License (LGPL).
+ * BerkeleyGW: Reading of some aspects of eps0mat.h5

 Installation requirements